The world has changed, and employees expect a new type of leader.

 1. They're trusted, and the respect is Mutual.

 For a leader to be truly effective, they must have some level of trust from their employees.
-When employees trust their leader, they are more likely to respect them and follow what they say because the leader doesn't appear corrupt.
+When employees trust their leaders, they are more likely to respect them and follow what they say because the leader doesn't appear corrupt.

 2. They're in the Trenches.